Virginijus Sinkevičius: Early life and education

 Sinkevičius speaks Lithuanian as mother tongue, as well as English, Russian and Polish.

 Early career

-In 2012–2015, Sinkevičius was an author and editor of the news portal Lithuania Tribune.
-In 2013–2014, he served as an assistant project manager at the Centre for European Policy Analysis (CEPA) in Washington, D.C.
+Between 2012 and 2015, Sinkevičius contributed as an author and editor to the Lithuania Tribune, a news portal focused on Lithuanian and European affairs.
+In 2013–2014, he gained international experience as an Assistant Project Manager at the Center for European Policy Analysis (CEPA) in Washington, D.C., where he worked on transatlantic policy initiatives.